Pristine parkland, magnificent wildlife, and the towering Denali are highlights of this world-famous national park.

-The towering granite spires and snowy summits of Denali National Park and Preserve straddle 160 miles of the Alaska Range and display so much elevation they are often lost in the clouds.
-Dominating this skyline is North America's highest peak; Denali ascends majestically to 20,310 feet and is one of the most awe-inspiring sights in Alaska.
+The granite spires and snowy summits of Denali National Park and Preserve straddle 160 miles of the Alaska Range and display so much elevation they are often lost in the clouds.
+Dominating this skyline is North America's highest peak.
+Denali ascends majestically to 20,310 feet and is one of the most awe-inspiring sights in Alaska.
 Approximately 400,000 intrepid travelers journey to Denali National Park and Preserve each year, primarily between late May and early September.

 Denali has so much to offer - whether you’re hiking, biking, camping, rafting, fishing, wildlife viewing, or flightseeing.